 IBS (Institutional Base Salary)- The annual compensation a faculty member receives for their work at a university.
 It is set in the annual appointment letter and is used as the basis for the salary to be charged on federal awards.
-Stipends and overload compensation are excluded from IBS.
+Stipends and overload compensation are excluded from IBS at Providence College.